CHILD CARE CENTER

 Monday – Friday – 3:00-6:30 p.m. (drop off times vary depending on school)

 Children in Kindergarten through 5th grade participate in this fun filled after school program.
-Our large auditorium provides plenty of room for basketball, scooters, Wii, air hockey, ping pong, indoor games and crafts.
+Our large auditorium provides plenty of room for basketball, scooters, Wii, indoor games, and crafts.
 As children arrive from various township schools, snack is provided by Agapé.
 Children are then able to do their homework with assistance provided by staff as needed from 3:30-4:15.

-Our state of the art playground and grassy areas provide plenty of exercise and fun with running, kickball, volleyball and playground climbing equipment and swings.
+Our state of the art playground and grassy areas provide plenty of exercise and fun with running and playground climbing equipment and swings.
 Occasionally, in inclement weather, a movie and popcorn time is provided.
 Parents are to provide snack, if they choose, for children who attend after 5:00 pm.

 EXTRA CURRICULAR ELECTIVES

 Throughout the school year we offer various electives that children can participate in.
 These activities take place at Agapé but are often sponsored by outside groups – such as the King Centre Dance Class and Karate.
-Other electives include music, provided by musician, Chris Amelar, or a cooking or science class taught by one of our teaching staff.
+Other electives include music, provided by musician, Chris Amelar.

 Registration information is sent home with your child as to the dates, time and cost of these classes.

 SCHOOL SUPPLIES – Each child needs the following items for their day at Agapé.
-Please note that ALL items need to be labeled with child’s name, including jackets, sweatshirts, change of clothing, lunch bags, pack packs, sheets and blankets.
+Please note that ALL items need to be labeled with child’s name, including jackets, sweatshirts, change of clothing, lunch bags, backpacks, sheets and blankets.

 1. A book bag or back pack large enough to hold an 8 1/2x11 folder